YuePanEdward/PointCloudScissor/README.md

 IoU (ranging from 0 to 1) is calculated as the number of points in intersection area over the point number of the original point cloud.

-For a cut into two non-overlapping segmentations, IoU should be set as 0.
+For example, for a cut into two non-overlapping segmentations, IoU should be set as 0.

 ### 3. Select the cut direction